How to Be Compliant When Working with Digital Nomads

 Enterprises from all industries have made changes to the way they work, and many are embracing workforces that have a mix of full-time and contingent labor.
 Adding digital nomads to this mix can help organizations realize greater staffing flexibility, access to on-demand expertise, and lower employment costs.

-Digital nomads are, overall, well-educated, highly skilled, and digitally-savvy.
-Their areas of expertise include computer programming, ID, web design, creative fields, engineering, digital and traditional marketing, and more.
+Overall, digital nomads are well-educated, highly skilled, and digitally savvy.
+Their areas of expertise include computer programming, web design, creative fields, engineering, digital and traditional marketing, and more.
 Some digital nomads regularly move between different cities and countries while others spend longer amounts of time in a single area.
-No matter what their approach to travel is, digital nomads share a desire for adventure, passion for travel, and interest in exploring new cultures.
+Whatever their approach to travel, digital nomads share a desire for adventure, a passion for travel, and an interest in exploring new cultures.

 MBO Partners’ Latest Digital Nomad Research